KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 iRODS is an integrated Rule-Oriented Data System, developed to build distributed storage infrastructure.
 Several iRODS servers in different locations can share their data through automatic mechanisms based on internal rules.
 But iRODS is also useful to provide users with a remote storage area supporting large files, large numbers of files and identity management.
 Although we propose to centralise data for this project, it provides us with the capability to build a federated system if this is preferred by the ALS stakeholder advisory group.
 The approach will enable us to handle diverse data types, provide controlled fine grained access controls, add/remove data/users/partners/different infrastructure.
 It is being widely adopted by institutes such as the BROAD Institute and Sanger Centre for managing highly dimensional data, typical of modern genomic datasets and is particularly important as these datasets are not managed well by standard relational database management systems. iRODS allows to deal with distributed network of data repositories as the ALS research network.
 Throw data federation it would allow an easy data access and sharing across the international research community favouring collaborations.
 In this repository we provide instructions and tools to set up an iRODS data management system in a few easy steps.

+We also provide a set of ALS research specific microservices/rules to allow the researcher to exploit iRODS metadata and rule engine services (work in progress)

 [An iRODS data browser](https://github.com/KHP-Informatics/MNDA-DataManagement-System/tree/master/irods-cloud-browser-1.0.1-RELEASE) is available at the address http://52.202.127.9:8552/irods-cloud-frontend/
 This browser allows to log in and explore any iRODS zone.
 The following credentials allow to log in into a sample iRODS zone based onto Rosalind (our King's/MRC HPC cluster)